 Often schools and offices receive grant award notification and are required to begin service prior to receipt of funds by the District.
-In such cases, you are still required to submit the necessary forms to Procurement Services and the General Counsel's Office to initiate the contract.
-In addition, you shall provide a copy of the grant award notification letter as evidence of funds availability and a letter from Finance.
+In such cases, you are still required to submit the necessary forms to PSD to initiate the contract.
+In addition, you shall provide a copy of the grant award notification letter as evidence of funds availability and a letter from Budget Services.

-It is strongly recommended that grant recipients contact Finance to ensure grant funds are placed in the appropriate account as soon as grant award notification is received.
-Finance can work with the grant recipient to establish a zero budget line, if necessary, to allow funds to be encumbered for expenditure on grant-funded contract services as soon as possible.
+It is strongly recommended that grant recipients contact Budget Services to ensure grant funds are placed in the appropriate account as soon as grant award notification is received.
+Budget Services can work with the grant recipient to establish a zero budget line, if necessary, to allow funds to be encumbered for expenditure on grant-funded contract services as soon as possible.
+A zero-budget line will allow you to pre-encumber grant money not yet received, but you will also need a budget override to accept/pass the transaction.
+You should discuss with your Fiscal Specialists or Specially Funded Programs.